Why Therapy Doesn’t Work For You

 Shapiro 2015, p.
 23

 It is proposed that about 10-20 unprocessed memories are responsible for most of the pain and suffering in our lives (Shapiro, 2015).
-However, the number may be much higher for the chronically neglected or bullied child.
+However, the number may be much higher for chronically neglected or bullied children.

 CBT or other ‘intellectual’ ways of coping also assume that it is your ‘irrational’ thoughts that cause all the problems.
 As we have reviewed, the idea that thoughts precede emotions is not true in most cases.
 For emotional pain that finds its roots in developmental and attachment injuries, it is unrealistic to think that one can ‘think’ oneself into healing and integration.

 Moreover, as an emotionally sensitive and intuitive individual, having a real, synergistic relationship with the person that you are working with is essential.
 Not only is it about trust and rapport, it is also about what your therapist emulates, and the ‘health’ of the energy in the room where healing occurs.
 One of the ‘roadblocks’ (Markowitz, 2005) to CBT being effective is that if the therapist focuses solely on what she considers to be ‘dysfunctional thoughts’, she neglects the fact that she is facing a multi-dimensional individual with his own unique psychological, social and biological make-up.
 After all, the whole point of therapy is not just to download a set of skills that you can find from self-help books, but to gain from the synergistic work between you and a therapist who has done work on him/ herself and is able to model qualities such as assertiveness and resilience from the inside-out.

 Therapies that create lasting change work on a visceral and relational level.
 On top of the therapeutic relationship, your therapist may incorporate experiential techniques that evoke impact in an emotionally connected way.
 These techniques aim to produce changes on a physiological and even neurological level, bypassing the cognitive mind.